If you’re looking for a little money motivation here are 50+ budgeting quotes and saving money quotes to fuel your fire!

 At the end of the day

 I find it so interesting that people can find different ways to say the same thing.
-Which is essentially, be smart with your money if you want to happy”.
+Which is essentially, be smart with your money if you want to be happy.
 Yet media shows celebrities throwing their money at everything.
 I mean, it looks like fun buying cars and private islands, but are they happy?
 Yes, they may be happy in the short term.

 But the motto for lasting happiness is told to us over and over again, be smart with your cash and assets, by practicing good money management skills such as budgeting & saving money, and you will be happy.
 Call me lame, but I, for one, will take the advice of Edison, Einstein, and Buffet over that of Kimmie K any day (unless it’s makeup advice).